 Everyone learns to speak before reading.
 The idea that everyone learns how to speak their native language easily—because it is a natural part of their environment—is called the mother tongue.
 Shinichi Suzuki realized that you could also apply this approach to learning how to play an instrument.
-The mother-tongue approach has become a large part of my philosophy on how best to teach music to students at NMS.
+The mother-tongue approach has become a large part of my philosophy on how best to teach music to students at Wellan.

 The Beginner Level: A Foundation for Loving Music